NSO-developer/drned-xmnr/README.md

-# DrNED Examiner - A Doctor's bag of tools for examining & diagnosing your
+# DrNED Examiner

+A Doctor's bag of tools for examining & diagnosing your NSO NEDs

-NSO NEDs
+# Purpose

 DrNED Examiner helps you with testing your NED or device using the DrNED package.
 Using the tool's actions you can:

- * set up the environment (or at least help with that)
+ * set up the environment (or at least get help with that)
  * save/import device configurations (or *states*) to be used later in tests
  * invoke DrNED tests that verify if the device transitions between those states smoothly
- * make DrNED generate reports on how well the state transitions cover the device model.
+ * make DrNED generate reports on how well the state transitions cover the device model
- * log tools allow reviewing the communication between NSO and the device, debugging situations when the device configuration violates the device's YANG contract, and when testing transactionality properties.
+ * log tools allow reviewing the communication between NSO and the device, debugging situations when the device configuration violates the device's YANG contract, and when testing transactionality properties

 ## Prerequisites